destroyer22719/email-cleaner/README.md

 ## `email: string`
 **Required**

-email for the function to clean
+email/string for the function to clean

 ## `configuration`
 **Optional**